Abdulrahman-devx7/MathGameProject/README.md

 - An active game grading system that concludes the user's performance at the end of the game.
 - A defensive validation system that prevents crashes caused by unexpected user inputs.
 - A limit of 200 questions per session.
+- 3 score-based game modes with questions progressing in difficulty giving you more points.
 - Ability to review answers after ending the game session.